-This Provider Manual contains excerpts from the Molina Quality Improvement Program.
-For a complete copy of Molina's Quality Improvement Program, you can contact your Provider Services representative or call the telephone number above to receive a written copy.
+This Provider Manual contains excerpts from the Molina QI Program.
+For a complete copy of Molina's QI Program, you can contact your Provider Relations representative or call the telephone number above to receive a written copy.

-Molina has established a Quality Improvement Program that complies with regulatory requirements and accreditation standards.
-The Quality Improvement Program provides structure and outlines specific activities designed to improve the care, service and health of our Members.
-In our quality program description, we describe our program governance, scope, goals, measurable objectives, structure and responsibilities.
+Molina has established a QI Program that complies with regulatory requirements and accreditation standards.
+The QI Program provides structure and outlines specific activities designed to improve the care, service and health of our Members.
+In our QI Program description, we describe our program governance, scope, goals, measurable objectives, structure and responsibilities.

-Molina does not delegate Quality Improvement activities to Medical Groups/IPAs.
+Molina does not delegate quality improvement activities to Medical Groups/IPAs.
 However, Molina requires contracted Medical Groups/IPAs to comply with the following core elements and standards of care.
 Medical Groups/IPAs must:

-- Have a Quality Improvement Program in place - Comply with and participate in Molina's Quality Improvement Program including reporting of Access and Availability survey and activity results and provision of medical records as part of the HEDIS[®] review process and during Potential Quality of Care and/or Critical Incident investigations - Cooperate with Molina's quality improvement activities that are designed to improve quality of care and services and Member experience. - Allow Molina to collect, use and evaluate data related to Provider performance for quality improvement activities, including but not limited to focus areas, such as clinical care, care coordination and management, service, and access and availability. - Allow access to Molina Quality personnel for site and medical record review processes.
+- Have a quality improvement program in place - Comply with and participate in Molina's QI Program including reporting of Access and Availability survey and activity results and provision of medical records as part of the HEDIS® review process and during Potential Quality of Care and/or Critical Incident investigations - Cooperate with Molina's quality improvement activities that are designed to improve quality of care and services and Member experience. - Allow Molina to collect, use and evaluate data related to Provider performance for quality improvement activities, including but not limited to focus areas, such as clinical care, care coordination and management, service, and access and availability. - Allow access to Molina Quality personnel for site and medical record review processes.